borisheithecker/nbjaxb/README.md

 ```

-To create a JAXBContext which knows this registered class, simply do:
+To create a JAXBContext knowing the registered type, simply do:

 ```
 final Class[] clz = JAXBUtil.lookupJAXBTypes("JAXBContextName", SomeJAXBType.class);